Leaked transcript: Inside Elon Musk’s first meeting with Twitter employees

 Leslie Berland

 I want it to say on the product.
-Again, you did touch upon this earlier, but it’s a recurring question around the authentication piece.
-You know, in terms of you’re saying you want to authenticate all humans, so just to sort of double click into that, you know, balancing this with those who benefit from anonymity, right, from a safety perspective, especially, for example, human rights activists and marginalized communities.
-So it’s sort of… can you just clarify, again, speak to that tension?
+Again, you did touch upon this earlier, but it’s a recurring question around the authentication piece, you know, in terms of you’re saying you want to authenticate all humans, so just to sort of double click into that, you know, balancing this with those who benefit from anonymity, right, from a safety perspective, especially, for example, human rights activists and marginalized communities.
+Can you just clarify, again, speak to that tension?
 And how you think about those words, specifically?
 Anonymity is sort of core to how people use the service.

 Elon Musk